-7.9 Releasing a control circuit over the binary input
+7.9 Releasing a control circuit/controller over the binary input

-The release of a control circuit using the binary output only becomes effective when the respective control circuit is in automatic mode (icon \bigcirc).
+The release of an individual control circuit or the controller using the binary input only becomes effective when the respective control circuit is in automatic mode (icon).
 The released control circuit always works in automatic mode; the deactivated control circuit behaves as if it were transferred to stand-by mode.
 It remains active, however, in any case for processing of external demand.
-The control circuit can be released via the binary input when the binary input is either open (bE = 0) or closed (bE = 1).
+The control circuit can be released using the binary input when the binary input is either open (bE = 0) or closed (bE = 1).

-Note: In systems with supplementary heating circuit without a valve (Anl 2.x, 4.x), BE15 only influences the operation of this heating circuit.
+Note: In systems with supplementary heating circuit without a valve (Anl 2.x, 4.x), BE15 only influences the operation of this heating circuit when the release Rk1 function is configured, while the operation of the entire controller (except for processing of an external demand) is affected when the release controller function is configured.
 In systems which only have supplementary heating circuits with or without DHW heating (Anl 3.x, 5.x), BE15 influences the operation of the entire controller (except for processing of an external demand).

 Functions WE Configuration

-Release RK1 at BE15 0 CO1 -> F14 - 1
+FUNCTIONS VVL Configuration

-Release RK2 at BE16 0 CO2 -> F14 - 1
+Release Rk1 at BE15 0 CO1 -> F14 - 1

-Release RK3 at BE17 0 CO3 -> F14 - 1
+Release Rk2 at BE16 0 CO2 -> F14 - 1

-1 bE = 1, 0
+Release Rk3 at BE17 0 CO3 -> F14 - 1